-The High Court will consider our ring-fencing plans at the public Sanction hearing on 27 February 2018, following the due process established under ring-fencing legislation.
-This process will include oversight of the measures we are taking to protect members of Barclays’ UK defined benefit pension scheme (referred to as the UK Retirement Fund or “UKRF”).
+The High Court considered our ring-fencing plans at the public Sanction hearing on 27 and 28 February 2018and approved them on 9 March 2018,following the due process established under ring-fencing legislation.
+This process included oversight of the measures we are taking to protect members of Barclays’ UK defined benefit pension scheme (referred to as the UK Retirement Fund or “UKRF”).
 Here we explain in detail the background to these arrangements, and answer questions you may have.

 Barclays’ UK defined benefit pension scheme (referred to as the UK Retirement Fund or “UKRF”) is currently sponsored by Barclays Bank PLC (“BBPLC”).
 BBPLC currently carries on a range of banking activity including day-to-day banking services for retail, business and corporate customers, payment services, credit cards, wholesale, international and investment banking.

-Barclays will satisfy the requirement to ring-fence day-to-day banking services for retail and small business customers by transferring certain customers, assets and liabilities from the existing banking entity, BBPLC, to a new bank, Barclays Bank UK PLC (“BBUKPLC”) in April 2018.
-The two entities will operate alongside, but independently from, one another as part of the Barclays Group under the listed entity, Barclays PLC.
+Barclays has satisfied the requirement to ring-fence day-to-day banking services for retail and small business customers by transferring certain customers, assets and liabilities from the existing banking entity, BBPLC, to a new bank, Barclays Bank UK PLC (“BBUKPLC”) in April 2018.
+The two entities operate alongside, but independently from, one another as part of the Barclays Group under the listed entity, Barclays PLC.

 BBUKPLC started to participate in the UKRF in September 2017, alongside the existing bank, BBPLC, which has been and remains the principal sponsor of the UKRF.
 As a consequence of ring-fencing legislation, this joint participation arrangement can only continue until 2025.

 What is happening to the UKRF as a result of ring-fencing?